agueguen-LR/NixOS-config/README.md

 Dotfiles for my NixOS setup, currently there are three available configurations, each accessible through a different nix flake.

-The default flake, is equivalent to a completely bare installation with only git, vim and home-manager.
+The default flake, is equivalent to a completely bare installation with only git and vim.
 There is no desktop environnement or wayland compositor.
 ```bash
 sudo nixos-rebuild switch --flake .#default
 ```